medplot/data-mining-project/README.md

 ## General functions for all notebooks

 To install all packages that are required for the general functions you can use the `requirements.txt` file.
-Open a terminal, navigate to the project root, activate the project environment and execute the following command to isntall all dependencies from the `requirements.txt`file.
+Open a terminal, navigate to the project root, activate the project environment and execute the following command to install all dependencies from the `requirements.txt`file.

 ```